gh0x0st/pythonizing_nmap/README.md

 ### Stage 4 - OS Detection

 I'm a bit torn on using the OS discovery scan over the internet.
 Sometimes it does not provide me anything useful and other times it provides me a gold mine with unsupported operating systems.
 I will run this scan just to see and will try to verify through other types of enumeration, such as identifying os requirements for the running software if I'm able.
-If I'm on the network probing a device, I'll typically use this all the time but over the internet it all depends on if I have anything else work from first.
+If I'm on the network probing a device, I'll typically use this all the time if I'm on the internal network but over the internet it all depends on if I have anything else to work off from first.

 ```PYTHON
 #!/usr/bin/python3